ChristianSelinger/christianselinger.github.io/_posts/2026-06-01-eradication-gap.md

 $$\Delta=\bar{x}-x^e$$ is called the eradication gap.
 As the nuisance cost $$C_N$$ increases, the gap is widening,

-Equality between the elimination threshold and the evolutionary stable strategy can only hold if $$\bar{I}=0$$, i.e. the nuisance cost of using a net is $$C_N=0$$. , and states that as long as nets are effective and have a non-zero nuisance cost, non-users will free-ride at the expense of users.
+Equality between the elimination threshold and the evolutionary stable strategy can only hold if $$\bar{I}=0$$, i.e. the nuisance cost of using a net is $$C_N=0$$.
+This means that as long as nets are effective and have a non-zero nuisance cost, non-users will free-ride at the expense of users and jeopardize the eradication.

 ![Image]({{ site.baseurl }}/assets/img/dec_sisgmae-x_I.png){: style="width: 50%; height: auto;" }
+The figure depicts the phase diagram of the coupled model for user frequence of the intervention and disease prevalence for two different choices of efficacy and nuisance.
+At low efficacy and low nuisance, everyone will use the intervention and the equilibrium is at high prevalence.
+Increasing nuisance at low efficacy will result in no users and the entire population infected.
+Increasing efficacy but having low nuisance creates an opportunity for free-riders, resulting in lower endemic equilibrium and intermediate user frequency.
+Again, increasing nuisance in the high efficacy case will deter users and result in a high endemic equilibrium.
+The elimination threshold is located at the cube on the x-axis, at zero prevalence.

 **HEUREKA**